immerjs/immer/docs/introduction.md

 })
 ```

-The interesting thing about Immer is that the `baseState` will be untouched, but the `nextState` will reflect all changes made to `draftState`.
+The interesting thing about Immer is that the `baseState` will be untouched, but the `nextState` will a new immutable tree that reflects all changes made to `draftState` (and strucurally sharing the things that weren't changed).

 Head to the [next section](produce) to further dive into `produce`.